 If you are a yoga beginner, then you are bound to make a few common mistakes that most of us have encountered.
 But, you always learn from your mistakes.

 Here are a few common mistakes that you can avoid.
 Such as,

 - Moving your diaphragm in the opposite direction.
 While inhaling, many people contract their abdominal muscles, which is wrong.
 You only contract while exhaling.

-- Moving your back and chest while exhalation.
+- Moving your back, chest or legs while exhalation.
 Refrain from moving while exhalation.
 Keep your back erect.

 - Contracting the shoulders to push out air when exhaling.